How To Use Google Translate From Commandline In Linux

 If you don’t know the language code, type:

 Just pick any language of your choice and translate the sentence instantly.
 You don’t need a web browser.
-Everything will displayed in the Terminal.
+Everything will be displayed right from your Terminal.

 What about translating a website?
 That’s also possible.